 If you are a fan of Christian Bale, you may have heard of the American Psycho movie.
 Although Christian Bale is English, he plays an American with a flawless accent.
-I did not like American Psycho too much the first time I saw it.
+I didn’t like American Psycho too much the first time I saw it, nor did I understand it.
 As time went by, however, the film grew on me.
-I will be talking about the movie, because I have not read the novel completely.
+As an independent-style film based on a classic book, there’s a lot to consider and analyze about it.

 Synopsis